PHILADELPHIA REFLECTIONS

 John Dickinson

-It is difficult but not impossible to have a coherent view of the mind of John Dickinson.
-He was seriously offended by the Townshend Acts, which he rightly perceived to be the work of a few malignant personalities in high places who were soon replaced.
-Later on, he refused to be troubled by the inconsequential Tea Act, which he correctly assessed as a face-saving gesture of reconciliation.
-Unfortunately, Dickinson could not comprehend reckless hotheads among his own neighbors, and reckless hotheads seldom comprehend the measured behavior of Quakers.
-In this case, for "hotheads" read "Scotch-Irish".
+It is difficult to have a coherent view of the mind of John Dickinson.
+Seriously offended by the Townshend Acts, he rightly perceived them to be the work of a few malignant personalities in British high places who would mostly soon be replaced.
+Later on, he refused to be troubled by the inconsequential Tea Act, which he appraised as a face-saving gesture of reconciliation, but more recent historical information demonstrates was more likely aimed at avoiding an unrelated vote of no-confidence in Parliament.
+Unfortunately, Dickinson was too remote from these events and additionally could not comprehend reckless hotheads among his own neighbors.
+Reckless hotheads in turn seldom comprehend the measured meekness of Quakers.
+In any event, although Dickinson played a major role in the Declaration of Independence, he refused to sign it when the time came, evidently sensing an opportunity to separate the three lower counties from Pennsylvania and its Proprietors.
+A few months later when the British actually invaded the new State of Delaware on the way to capturing Philadelphia by way of Chesapeake Bay, Dickinson enlisted as a common soldier and fought at the Battle of Brandywine.
+Obviously, he was seriously conflicted.

 John Dickinson's Farmhouse

-He became famous for twelve letters he meant to publish anonymously.
+Dickinson had become internationally famous for twelve letters he had meant to publish anonymously.
 The Letters From a Pennsylvania Farmer were written about 1768 out of resistance to the Townshend Acts.
 Because the three counties which were to become the State of Delaware were then still part of Pennsylvania, many school children have become understandably confused about the actual location of the man who became governor of both states, simultaneously.

 The causes of the separation of the two colonies are still a little vague.
-The Dutch and Swedes who settled southern Delaware were not completely sympathetic with Quaker rule, which could be seen as a reaction to living here for generations before William Penn but then having the land sold out from under them.
-There might have been Quaker friction over slavery, just as there was with the Dutch in northern New Jersey.
-One theory which has considerable currency in Delaware is dissension about pacifism.
-On a recent visit to Dickinson's home outside Dover, a school teacher was overheard to instruct his flock that the Delawarians wanted to fight the King, but the Quakers wouldn't give them guns.
-"We value peace above our own safety," was the defining phrase.
-But that line of reasoning bumps up against Dickinson's Quaker upbringing, his ambiguity over the Declaration, and his vacillation in warfare.
-One would suppose the simultaneous Governor of both states would have had major influence on the separation of the two.
+Delaware schoolchildren are taught the two states separated, but often report they didn't retain much information about why it happened.
+The Dutch and Swedes who originally settled southern Delaware were not sympathetic with Quaker rule, which could be seen as a reaction to their living here for generations as Dutchmen before William Penn arrived, but then saw the colony sold out from under them.
+As a further conjecture, there might have been friction with the Quakers over slavery, similar to the hostility of other Dutch settlers in northern New Jersey when William Penn purchased that area.
+This pro-slavery attitude resurfaced in both areas during the Civil War.
+One alternative theory which has considerable currency in Delaware is local dissension about Quaker pacifism during the Revolutionary War.
+On a recent visit to Dickinson's home outside Dover, a school teacher was overheard to instruct his flock that the Dutch Delawarians wanted to fight the British King, but the Quakers wouldn't give them guns.
+"We value peace above our own safety," was the unsatisfying response they received from the Pennsylvania Assembly.
+But that line of reasoning bumps up against Dickinson's role in local affairs, his ambiguity over the Declaration, and his vacillation in warfare.
+One would suppose the simultaneous Governor of both states would play a major role in the separation of the two.

 Dickinson's plantation, quite elaborately restored and displayed, is tucked behind the Dover Air Force Base.
-Perhaps the aircraft noise will discourage sub development in the area of Dickinson's plantation and the rural atmosphere may persist for years as a consequence.
-At the time of the Cuban missile crisis, your correspondent was driving past, observing the sky filled with eight-engine bombers, just circling and circling until the diplomats settled the matter.
-Since bombers of that sort are seldom seen around Dover, it has always been a presumption that they came from elsewhere to be refueled at Dover; but that's just a presumption.
+Perhaps all that aircraft noise will discourage sub-development in the area of Dickinson's plantation and the rural atmosphere may persist for years.
+At the time of the Cuban missile crisis, your correspondent happened to be driving past, observing the sky filled with bombers, just circling and circling until the diplomats settled matters.
+Since eight-engine bombers are seldom seen around Dover, it has always been my presumption that they came from elsewhere to be refueled at Dover; but that's just a presumption.
+One of the pilots later told me he was carrying nuclear "eggs" and was completely prepared to take a long trip to deliver them.